cado-security/product-help/docs/cado-response/deploy/aws/iam/aws-organizations.md

 Select 'Discover accounts' which will then trigger a pipeline to fetch all of the assumable roles across your AWS accounts where that role name matches the provided value.

 ![AWS Orgs Settings in Cado](/img/aws-orgs-cross-account-iam-role.png)

+After accounts have been added to the Cado platform, it is advisable that Account Checks are performed against roles on a periodic basis, to ensure the correct permissions are in place to perform successful acquisitions.
+For more information see [Account Check](/cado-response/manage/monitoring#account-check).